sumitgoswami13/Ride_sharing_Backend/README.md

 ## Overview

-This repository contains the backend implementation for a ridesharing application built with Node.js, utilizing Prisma ORM for database operations with MongoDB, RabbitMQ for message queueing, and Firebase for real-time notifications.
+This repository contains the backend implementation for a ridesharing application built with Node.js, utilizing mongoosw ODM for database operations with MongoDB, RabbitMQ for message queueing, and Firebase for real-time notifications.

 ## Features